merterun/portfolio/README.md

 <sub>[REPO](https://github.com/merterun/cybersecurity-risk-analysis)</sub>

-This project focused on analyzing Cybersecurity Risks in 2022 using a variety of analytical techniques.
+This project focused on analyzing Cybersecurity Risks in 2022 using various techniques.
 I posted the Kaggle link because notebook contains animated and interactive charts that can't be seen in **.pynb** format in Github(Notebook is also in REPO).

 The dataset provided by the Cybersecurity and Infrastructure Security Agency (CISA) was explored through ```Bayesian modeling, Bayesian networks```, comprehensive exploratory data analysis, ```K-means clustering```, and ```network analysis```.

 Through extensive EDA, I gained insights into the distribution and characteristics of the data, ensuring data integrity.
 Bayesian modeling and networks were employed to estimate probabilities and dependencies, providing a comprehensive view of the vulnerabilities and their impacts.
 K-means clustering facilitated grouping similar vulnerabilities, aiding targeted mitigation strategies.